Last Updated on

 Kryolan and Ben Nye make blood capsules.
 There are also blood sachets on the market.

 This sprays out of its bottle to create a splattered effect.
 Good for any incident that requires a splattered blood look.
-You can also create splatter by flicking blood off the bristles on a stumpy brush; just make sure the actor has their eyes closed first and you’re not going to get blood on anything that shouldn’t have it.
+You can also create splatter by flicking blood off the bristles on a stumpy brush.
+Just make sure the actor has their eyes closed first and you’re not going to get blood on anything that shouldn’t have it.

 Wound filler comes in different shades of red, from a raw flesh colour to a darker red.
 They tend to be thick pastes that can be applied directly to skin and prosthetics.
 Some are waterproof and last a long time.
 Brands include Glynn McKay, Maekup and Ben Nye.

-Whatever products you use, check that they are right for the purpose you require, especially for using in the eyes and mouth.
+To summarise, whatever products you use, check that they are right for the purpose you require, especially for using in the eyes and mouth.
 Some products are waterproof and long lasting; others are more easily removed and need watching and reapplying regularly for continuity.

 Recipes for Making Blood